 - Now, ROM is Read-only Memory.
 There are some prewritten programs called (BIOS) in it.
 You can not add your data to it.
 Because ROMs are uneditable.
 You can not edit them.
 (Some can be but you need to perform some sophisticated methods).

-- Please read the post again for a more elaborate answer.
+- So, please read the post again for a more elaborate answer.

 Do You Have Any related questions?
 Let us know in the comment section.